Our Services

 Helpful Resources

-Swimming provides a low-impact, supportive environment that reduces stress on joints and sensitive nerves while improving circulation to nourish damaged nerve endings.
-Warm water and buoyancy also deliver gentle sensory feedback and muscle strengthening to enhance balance and protect feet.
+Swimming offers a low-impact, supportive environment that reduces stress on joints and sensitive nerves while improving circulation to nourish damaged nerve endings.
+The buoyancy of warm water delivers gentle sensory feedback and builds muscle strength, helping enhance balance and protect vulnerable feet from injury.

 Living with diabetic neuropathy means dealing with numbness, tingling or pain in the feet and legs.
 Finding the right exercise can make a real difference in managing symptoms and improving overall health.
 Swimming and water-based activities, such as water aerobics for diabetic feet, offer unique advantages that help neuropathy patients stay active, protect sore nerves and enhance quality of life.